learn-js/learn-js.github.com/_posts/posts/2014-11-23-making-gifs-command-line-gifify.md

 ---
-title: "Making GIFs on the command-line with gifify"
+title: "Making videos into GIFs on the command-line with gifify"
 slug: making-gifs-command-line-gifify
 published: true
 layout: post